CommissionerGordon/Recipe/docs/index.md

 ![VerifiedImages Table] (/img/db/verifiedimages.png)

-##Stored Procedures
-There aren't any stored procedures yet for this database.
+<br><br><br>
+#Conclusion

 ---
-#Conclusion

 The scope of the project was a great size in the beginning.
-However, towards the end more and more ideas were thrown in that should have been added.
-Had all these ideas been considered in the beginning, the scope still would have been ok.
+However, towards the end more and more ideas were thrown in that shouldn't have been added.
+Had all these ideas been considered in the beginning, the scope would have been ok.

 We learned that the project would have been better suited for a much smaller team.
 Two to three people would have been a better team size.
-Our team was disorganized and a lot of the time there just wasn't enough work for the entire team to be deeply involved.
+Our team was disorganized.
+We couldn't meet up as often as we should have and a lot of the time there just wasn't enough work for the entire team to be deeply involved.
 The project size was good however, because if the project where to grow to accommodate the team size our skill set wouldn't have been able to handle it.

 On a positive note, every member of the team learned a new technology, or improved a skill.